-A duck breeding with a hen will cause physical damage and possibly lead to death, so make sure he is busy with his own hens.
+A duck breeding with a chicken will cause physical damage and possibly lead to death, so make sure he is busy with his own duck hens.
 A good rule of thumb is three hens for every drake.

 With these few things in place, you can keep a flock of ducks and chickens together, and all can live in harmony.